 Originally from the Texas Panhandle, I made my way to the Dallas area as a teen.
 Growing up in the small farming and ranching town of Dalhart, I learned first hand 'Cowboy Ethics', and that a good life is founded on a code and values.
 I bring this philosophy into every part of my life, including my practice.
 Check out the 'Cowboy Ethics' below and see how they can apply to your life, relationships and commitments.
-Now residing in the outskirts of Dallas with my Alaskan hubby, and our two energetic and spirited (never a dull moment) teen and college aged kids, I enjoy traveling and visiting new places, and anything outdoors with my family!
-I love (and have many) animals, hunting, fishing, and living the country life.
+Now residing in the rural outskirts of Dallas with my Alaskan hubby, our two energetic and spirited (never a dull moment) college aged kids and two Golden Retrievers (June and Judge), I enjoy traveling and visiting new places, and anything outdoors with my family!
+I love animals, hunting, fishing, hiking, and living the country life.
 Being outside and in nature is where I thrive!

 Credentials and Clinical Work